Robust certification of arbitrary outcome quantum measurements from temporal correlations: Certification of quantum measurements

-The above robustness argument is applicable when the magnitude of the temporal inequality (\ref{temp}) is affected by the non-ideal unitary observables, whereas satisfying the condition (\ref{lemma1e}) remains unaffected by these non-ideal unitary observables.
-However, a more general robustness analysis should also incorporate the case where the condition (\ref{lemma1e}) is not satisfied by the non-ideal unitary observables.
+For a more general robustness analysis, one should consider that both the magnitude of the temporal inequality (\ref{temp}) and satisfying the condition (\ref{lemma1e}) are affected simultaneously by the non-ideal measurements.
 We leave this question for future study.